Clay-Ferguson/quantizr/QuantaAgent/README.md

 # About Quanta Agent

-Quanta Agent is a deamon that runs in the background and will monitor a file system for changes, notice files that have AI prompts in them, and then answer those prompts by inserting the ansers directly into the files in realtime.
-For example, you could go in one of you files and type these lines (below), and the answer (Paris) would `magically` appear below the question itself!
-All you have to do is save the file, and then answer will then be saved into it a few seconds later.
+Quanta Agent is a Python-based deamon that runs in the background and will monitor a file system folder for changes, notice files that have AI prompts in them, and then answer those prompts by inserting the answers directly into the files in realtime.
+For example, you could go into one of your files and type these lines (below), and the answer (Paris) would `automagically` appear below the question itself, after a second or two!
+All you have to do is save the file, and the answer will then be saved into it a few seconds later.

 ```txt
 ok hal